YK-Fu/NeMo-AI-Workflow/deploy/inference_server/README.md

 To use TensorRT-LLM, you'll need to:
 1. Export your model to TensorRT-LLM (See [TRT.md](./TRT.md) for compile instructions)
 2. Choose one of the following deployment options:
-   - NVIDIA Triton Inference Server (See [tensorrt-llm-inference](./TRITON.md#tensorrt-llm-inference) for deployment instructions)
+   - NVIDIA Triton Inference Server (See [tensorrt-llm inference](./TRITON.md#tensorrt-llm-backend-inference-server) for deployment instructions)
    - NVIDIA Inference Microservice (NIM) (See [NIM.md](./NIM.md) for deployment instructions)

 ## Additional Resources